 What to Expect

-Taking a course with locals at one of the Danish universities in Copenhagen is a great opportunity to be part of student life at a premier learning facility, to meet Danish and international students, and to have a genuine Danish learning experience.
+Taking a course with locals at one of the Danish universities in Copenhagen is a great opportunity to meet Danish and international students and have a genuine Danish learning experience.

 The Royal Academy of Music